mlibrary/text-assembler/README.md

 - Make any desired modifications to the APPL_PARAM table that contains query restrictions to be used for the WSK

+### Deploying Changes

+To deploy changes to the processor and/or web interface.
+You can use the `deployScript` provided with this repository or pulling the code changes and repeating Steps 9 - 11 above.
+There is a sample `runDeploy.example` that calls the `deployScript` that can be modified for your environment's use and called (to save having to rememeber all the flags to provide).

 Systems Administration
 ------------------------------------